wiicode/cybersecurity-framework/bronze-controls/effective-steps-to-cyber-exercise-creation.md

 -   Run any relevant injects past a technical expert to ensure what is being stated is credible and accurate (and more importantly, won't result in any consequences that could stop the remainder of your exercise).
 -   Ensure all exercise communications and material during play (including verbal), are started by using ‘EXERCISE-EXERCISE-EXERCISE’ followed by the exercise name.
 For example, if your exercise is called 'Powerplay', you'd start with the announcement 'EXERCISE, EXERCISE, EXERCISE.
 POWERPLAY'.
 This will ensure the exercise is not mistaken for normal business communications.
 This should be made clear in all participant exercise guidance documents.

----

 ## Step 8: Develop guidance for the delivery team and participants

 Create and distribute guidance to participants a few days ahead of the exercise so they are adequately prepared for it.
 This should include the exercise rules that define what is expected from them, and any contextual information you may want them to be aware of.
-For an example of how this might look, you can refer to the [*NCSC*’s free Exercise in a Box online tool](https://exerciseinabox.service.ncsc.gov.uk/).
-You should also make clear who else will be taking part (for example, by providing an exercise participant directory) and how feedback will be captured.
-Guidance for the delivery team itself could include:

--   the exercise scenario and injects
--   the exercise metrics
--   any facilitator prompts
--   a document to record feedback

 **Tips**

 -   Even the best exercises will present questions from participants that you may not have identified during the creation phase.
 Provide players an option to put these questions to the delivery team during play, but also ensure any participant guidance states that they should not ‘fight the scenario’, even if they think it is not realistic.
--   Ensure that participants *realise* that they will need to take decisions based on incomplete information (as this simulates the situation during the early stages of a real life incident).
+-   Ensure that participants *realize* that they will need to take decisions based on incomplete information (as this simulates the situation during the early stages of a real life incident).
--   Ensure all participants and wider colleagues in your *organisation* are aware when the exercise starts and ends.
+-   Ensure all participants and wider colleagues in your *organization* are aware when the exercise starts and ends.
 This can be done through an email to all staff, supplemented with a tannoy announcement.

----

 ## Step 9: Capture evidence and feedback, and identify lessons in a post exercise report

 Record all key observations from participants, including on things that may not have worked so well.
-For an example of how this might look, you can refer to the *NCSC*'s Exercise in a Box service.
+For an example of how this might look, you can refer to the *BCSF*'s Exercise in a Box service.
 Give participants an opportunity to provide feedback, including on the exercise design and delivery.
 Any post exercise report should include:

 -   key observations/lessons identified
 -   associated recommendations